tskit-dev/tsinfer/docs/inference.rst

 ++++++++++

 In ``tsinfer`` an individual defines one of the subjects for which we have genotype data.
-Individuals may have arbitrary ploidy levels (i.e., haploid, diploid, tetraploid, etc.).
+Individuals may have arbitrary ploidy levels (i.e. haploid, diploid, tetraploid, etc.).
 Different individuals within a dataset can have different ploidy levels.
-Individuals are added using the :meth:`.SampleData.add_individual` method.
+You can add an individual, and specify arbitrary :ref:`sec_inference_data_model_metadata` for it, using the :meth:`.SampleData.add_individual` method; if you do not do so ``tsinfer`` will create a default set of haploid individuals, one for each sampled genome.

-Arbitrary :ref:`sec_inference_data_model_metadata` can be associated with individuals.
+The tree sequence that you infer from your data will contain sample nodes (i.e. genomes) that are linked to these individuals: the ``tskit`` documentation provides more detail on the :ref:`distinction between individuals and the genomes they contain<sec_nodes_or_individuals>`.

 .. _sec_inference_data_model_sample: